-Cofounder of StartOut, an LGBTQ+ nonprofit promoting equality and combatting discrimination in business.
-Alongside Kuda Biza, he cofounded Nunbelievable, an organic baked goods brand to help end hunger.
+Co-founder of StartOut, an LGBTQ+ nonprofit promoting equality and combating discrimination in business.
+Alongside Kuda Biza, he also co-founded Nunbelievable.

-Cofounder of StartOut, an LGBTQ+ nonprofit promoting equality and combatting discrimination in business.
-He also cofounded Family by Design, a community for modern co-parenting.
+Co-founder of StartOut, an LGBTQ+ nonprofit promoting equality and combating discrimination in business.

 See StartOut’s investments

-Pritzker is an angel investor, philanthropist and founder of private-wealth firm TAWANI Enterprises.
+An angel investor, philanthropist and founder of private wealth firm TAWANI Enterprises.
 She is considered the world's first and only known transgender billionaire.

 About SoGal Ventures

-Cofounded by Pocket Sun and Elizabeth Galbut, SoGal ventures is the first female-led, next generation venture capital firm.
+Co-founded by Pocket Sun and Elizabeth Galbut SoGal Ventures, is the first women-led, next generation venture capital firm.
 It focuses on early-stage diverse founding teams in the US and Asia, and aims to be the strongest ally for its portfolio companies.
-The firm has made investments in 65+ startups across the world, including Everly Health, Lovevery, Function of Beauty and Real.
+The firm has made investments in 77+ startups across the world, including Everly Health, Lovevery, Function of Beauty and Real.

 See SoGal Ventures’ investments

-Note: All images were sourced from LinkedIn and Google.
+All images were sourced from LinkedIn and Google.
 PitchBook does not own the rights to any of the images used in this post.
-If you'd like to have a photo removed, please contact us and we'd be happy to do so.
+If you'd like to have a photo removed, please contact us at email@example.com.